insecto-, insect-, insecti- +

 Disinsection procedures have been determined to be safe by the World Health Organization (WHO); however, they may aggravate allergies for some passengers.

 2. Any of numerous usually small arthropod animals of the class Insecta, having an adult stage characterized by three pairs of legs and a body segmented into head, thorax, and abdomen and usually having two pairs of wings.
-Insects include the flies, crickets, mosquitoes, beetles, butterflies, and bees.
+Insects include the flies, crickets, mosquitoes, beetles, butterflies, bees, and dragonflies.

 Some are parasitic, others serve as intermediate hosts for parasites, including those that cause many human diseases.
 Some are wingless; others, such as, the Diptera, have only one pair of wings.